Carlos Baute

 Carlos Roberto Baute Jiménez (born March 8, 1974, in Caracas, Venezuela), best known simply as Carlos Baute, is a Venezuelan singer-songwriter and television host.
 His music is mostly in the Latin pop genre, with some ballads and Bachata.

 Early life

 He is the youngest son of Alfonso Baute and Clara Jiménez.
-His father was born in Tenerife, Spain and his mom was born in Venezuela, both with a long family tail of Spanish origins.
-Baute's surname is of Guanches origin, the indigenous Berber peoples of the Canary Islands in Spain.
+His father was born in Tenerife, Spain, and his mom was born in Venezuela, both with a long family tail of Spanish origins.
+Baute's surname is of Guanche origin, the indigenous Berber peoples of the Canary Islands in Spain.

 Career

 In 1987 At age 13, he joined Los Chamos, which released an album entitled Con un poco de Amor in 1990.
 He worked as a model and released his first solo album titled Orígenes I in 1994.
 He acted in the Venezuelan telenovela, Destino de Mujer (1997), as Pedro José, a swimming instructor.

 With the album Yo nací para querer...
 (1999), he moved to Spain and had much success with all his albums.
 He acted in the television series ¡Ala...
 Dina!
 (TVE), Mis Adorables Vecinos (Antena 3) and was the host of Gala Miss España, Gala IB3, and Gala Fin de Año de TVE1.

 Baute has released six albums, including a greatest hits album.
 On April 1, 2008, he released De Mi Puño y Letra, which included "Colgando en tus manos".
 He released two versions, one solo and one with Marta Sánchez.
 The duet rose to the top of the charts in many Spanish-speaking countries worldwide.

 Although well known in many Hispanic countries, he has not crossed over into many other markets.

 In October 2012, he released a duet with Laura Pausini, "Las cosas que no me espero".

 He lives in Spain since the late 90s and has Spanish citizenship.

 By March 2014, during the Venezuelan riots, he released a music video asking for "Respect" amongst citizens of different political sides.
 In the video "Que tu voz sea mi voz", Baute appears with the national flag painted on his face.